conekta/customer-magento-plugin/README.md

 bin/magento c:f
 ```

-Installation for Magento 2.4 (genérico)
+Installation for Magento 2.4 (generic)
 -----------

 1. First add this repository in your composer config